Labour plans rent controls for private housing

-LONDON Private landlords would face rent controls and longer tenancy agreements if the Labour party wins an election next year, party leader Ed Miliband will pledge on Thursday.
+LONDON Private landlords would face rent controls and longer tenancy agreements if the Labour party wins the election next year, party leader Ed Miliband will pledge on Thursday.

 Labour, which has a 4 point poll lead over Prime Minister David Cameron's Conservatives, has made living standards central to its fight to win over voters hit by inflation outpacing wages.